yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 Decoding a frame like this is a slower process, but it guarantees that the frame will be as clean of errors as possible, which is why they can be used as references.

 As was previously mentioned, FFmpeg is used to decode videos.
-In the case of the VP9 format, yuzu needs to send to it the raw bytes that will be decoded (i.e. the actual images that you see in the video), along with a header that contains metadata, such as the dimensions of the frame, whether it is a `key-frame`, or, if it isn't, what frames are used as references when processing it, etc.
+In the case of the VP9 format, yuzu needs to send FFmpeg the raw bytes that will be decoded (i.e. the actual images that you see in the video), along with a header that contains metadata, such as the dimensions of the frame, whether it is a `key-frame`, or, if it isn't, what frames are used as references when processing it, etc.

 The information that constitutes this header is mapped to a buffer in memory.
 And now, here's where things turn a bit funny.
 For some reason, the information in this buffer — namely, that part of the header that specified what `key-frames` should be used as reference, would change inconsistently among
 `inter-frames`.
-This led to a degradation on the quality of the video, as every interpolated frame would reference a different `key-frame`, leading to the creation of these infamous garbled noise artifacts.
+This led to a degradation of the quality of the video, as every interpolated frame would reference a different `key-frame`, leading to the creation of these infamous garbled noise artifacts.

-By stubbing the `UnmapBuffer` command, the addresses of these reference frames now remain constant for as long as they are needed, allowing yuzu to pass to `FFmpeg` the correct information and decode the videos without problems.
+By stubbing the `UnmapBuffer` command, the addresses of these reference frames now remain constant for as long as they are needed, allowing yuzu to pass to `FFmpeg` the correct information and decode the videos without any problems.

 {{< single-title-imgs
-    "Both glitch-free and smoother (The Legend of Zelda: Link's Awakening)" "./vp9bug.mp4"
+    "Both glitchfree and smoother (The Legend of Zelda: Link's Awakening)" "./vp9bug.mp4"
     "./vp9fix.mp4"
     >}}

-On a related note, epicboy fixed another VP9 problem: the first frame on the bitstream was missing its frame data, so he changed the logic to
+On a related note, epicboy fixed another VP9 problem: the first frame of the bitstream was missing its frame data, so he changed the logic to
 [ensure the first frame is complete](https://github.com/yuzu-emu/yuzu/pull/6844), silencing a runtime error thrown by FFmpeg.

 As previously mentioned, yuzu reads the header information directly from the NVDEC registers contained in a buffer.
-Unfortunately, one key flag that needs to be passed to FFmpeg,`is_hidden_frame`, was not actually held in this buffer.
+Unfortunately, one key flag that needs to be passed to FFmpeg, `is_hidden_frame`, was not actually held in this buffer.

 To circumvent this problem, our implementation also buffers the next frame, and then, based on another flag that holds the same information (`is_previous_frame_hidden`), informs FFmpeg whether the previous frame should be displayed or not.